 Based on the final results, our liability was reduced to \$2,146 at March 31, 2018 from \$6,274 at December 30, 2017.
-The Company recorded income of \$0 and \$4,128 in the thirteen and twenty-six weeks ended June 30, 2018, which is included in Cost of Goods Sold on the Condensed Consolidated Statement of Comprehensive Loss.
-There were no related charges in the thirteen and twenty-six weeks ended June 29, 2019.
+The Company recorded income of \$0 and \$4,128 in the thirteen and thirty-nine weeks ended September 29, 2018 which is included in Cost of Goods Sold on the Condensed Consolidated Statement of Comprehensive Loss.
+There were no related charges in the thirteen and thirty-nine weeks ended September 28, 2019.

 On June 3, 2019, The Hillman Group, Inc. ("Hillman Group") filed a complaint for patent infringement against KeyMe, Inc., a provider of self-service key duplication kiosks, in the United States District Court for the Eastern District of Texas (Marshall Division).
 Hillman Group's complaint alleges that KeyMe's self-named and "Locksmith in a Box' key duplication kiosks infringe U.S. Patent Nos.
 8,979,446 and 9,914,179, which are assigned to Hillman Group, and seeks damages and injunctive relief against KeyMe.
-KeyMe later filed two motions on July 25, 2019, the first seeking to dismiss Hillman Group's complaint under Rule 12(b)(3) of the Federal Rules of Civil Procedure for improper venue, or in the alternative, to move the case from Marshall, Texas to the Southern District of New York.
+After the United States Patent and Trademark Office issued U.S. Patent No. 10,400,474 to Hillman Group on September 3, 2019, Hillman Group filed a motion the same day to amend its initial complaint to add the new patent to the litigation.
+The Texas court granted the motion on September 13, 2019.
+KeyMe filed two motions in the case on July 25, 2019, the first seeking to dismiss Hillman Group's complaint under Rule 12(b)(3) of the Federal Rules of Civil Procedure for improper venue, or in the alternative, to move the case from Marshall, Texas to the Southern District of New York.
 KeyMe's second motion seeks to transfer the venue of the case from Texas to New York under 28 U.S.C. § 1404.
-It is not yet possible to assess the impact, if any, that the lawsuit will have on the Company.
+Briefing was completed on these motions on September 25, 2019, and they await a decision from the Texas court.